ProfRosario/PracticeRepro1/README.md

 How to change the passphrase.
 ==============================
-If you made a mistake and don't like your old passphrase you can change it without changing the private and public keys.
+If you made a mistake or don't like your old passphrase, you can change it without changing the private and public keys.
 Type the following command:

 <code>$ ssh-keygen -p </code>

 The <code>-p</code> is requesting to change the passphrase only.
 Don't worry this doesn't change the key.

 Start the SSH Agent
 ===================

+The the following commands:

 <code>$ ssh-agent $SHELL</code>

 <code>$ ssh-add</code>

+The following message will appear:

 <code>Enter passphrase for /home/you/.ssh/id_rsa:</code>